Special offer

 • Access skilled candidates to cut down on mismatched hires

-9 Nursing Certifications to Look for in Candidates
+9 Nursing Certifications To Look for in Candidates

 Our mission

-Indeed’s Employer Resource Library helps businesses grow and manage their workforce.
+Indeed’s Employer Guide helps businesses grow and manage their workforce.
 With over 15,000 articles in 6 languages, we offer tactical advice, how-tos and best practices to help businesses hire and retain great employees.

 Read our editorial guidelines

-4 min read
+6 min read

-Here are nine nursing certifications to look for in candidates to ensure you’re hiring professionals who can provide the highest level of care.
+In this article, Michelle Hensley, Doctor of Nursing Practice (DNP), reviews nine nursing certifications to look for in candidates to ensure you’re hiring professionals who can provide the highest level of care.

 1. Certified Emergency Nurse (CEN)